secwexen/secwexen-arsenal/README.md

 - Defensive utilities for log analysis, threat hunting, and incident response
 - OSINT automation tools for intelligence gathering
 - Rust-based CLI tools for performance-critical tasks
-- Python-based automation for SIEM, parsing, and data processing
 - Bash & PowerShell helpers for system diagnostics and workflow optimization

 ## Languages